-This bread earns its ‘amazing’ moniker for all of the following reasons:
+This bread earns its ‘amazing’ moniker because it is:

-*Only 3 ingredients (other than water, salt & baking powder)
+- Only 4 ingredients (other than water & optional salt)

 The combination of chia and flax provides structure (i.e., no post-bake deflation) as well as texture and taste (flax, in particularly, complements the already nutty flavor of the buckwheat).
 Flax (and chia) have a high oil content, so I was able to nix any added oil, too.